wmutschl/Quantitative-Macroeconomics/README.md

 ### To Do

 * [x] Review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_5.pdf) (except the bootstrap one) and write down all your questions
 * [x] Read Kilian and Lütkepohl (2007, Ch.
-2.2) and Lütkepohl (2005, Chapter 2 and Appendix A).
-Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand.
+2.2) and Lütkepohl (2005, Chapter 2 and Appendix A); make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand
-* [x] Do exercise sheet 6 (the solutions are already available).
+* [x] Do exercise sheet 6 (the solutions are already available)
 * [x] If you have questions, get in touch with me via email or (better) [schedule a meeting](https://schedule.mutschler.eu)

 </details>